AriFordsham/GHCWiki/commentary/compiler/new-code-gen/cleanup.md

 - remove `-fnew-codegen`, related `HscMain` bits and the `CodeGen` module.

+- remove `CmmOpt.cmmMiniInline`, it is not used any more

 ## Towards removing codeGen/Cg\*

 - \[Simon M is working on this\] `CmmParse` should produce new `Cmm`.